J

 second strike of ten Kates escorted by six Zeros.
 By the time this

-strike spotted Yorktown, at
+strike spotted Yorktown,

-different carrier from the one attacked earlier by the Vals.
-Yorktown was caught at a vulnerable
+must be a different carrier from the one attacked earlier by the

-moment, with just six fighters available for local defense.
-Only two
+caught at a vulnerable moment, with just six fighters available

-were able to intercept, and both were shot down by the escorting Zeros
+for local defense.
+Only two were able to intercept, and both were

-after destroying a single Kate.
-Yorktown
+shot down by the escorting Zeros after destroying a single Kate.
+Yorktown scrambled eight more

-before the Kates executed an anvil attack.
-With a speed of just twenty
+executed an anvil attack.
+With a speed of just twenty knots, Yorktown could not evade all

-minutes later her captain, Eliot Buckmaster, fearing she was on the
+way.
+Fifteen minutes later her captain, Eliot Buckmaster, fearing

-verge of capsizing, ordered her abandoned.
-By 1646 some 2280 men had
+she was on the verge of capsizing, ordered her abandoned.
+By 1646

-been rescued from the stricken ship, crowding the decks of the
+some 2280 men had been rescued from the stricken ship, crowding

-screening ships.
+the decks of the screening ships.

 Spruance was shocked by the attack on Yorktown.
-Exaggerated pilot claims left him believing all four Japanese carriers had been put ouf of action.
+Exaggerated pilot claims had left him believing all four Japanese carriers had been put out of action.
 His air groups had been savaged and his staff had botched the rendezvous with the returning aircraft (Point Option).
 Although he signaled Fletcher at 1145 that he was preparing to strike again, the strike had still not been launched by 1445, when one of Fletcher's search planes located Hiryu.
 However, by 1542 Enterprise had 25 Dauntlesses in the air, while Hornet began launching its force of 16 Dauntlesses at 1613.
 By 1700 they had found Hiryu, just as Yamaguchi was spotting six Vals and nine Zeros for yet another strike.
 Four bomb hits blew the forward elevator against the bridge and set the Japanese carrier blazing from bow to stern.

-Naval History and Heritage Command #NH
+Naval History and Heritage Command

-73065
+#NH 73065

 Aftermath.
 Shortly

-after 1900 both Soryu and Kaga sank.
-Akagi lasted until 0520 the next
+1900 both Soryu and Kaga sank.
+Akagi lasted until 0520 the

-morning, while Hiryu did not
+next morning, while Hiryu

-sink until 0912.
+did not sink until 0912.

 Spruance planned to be 175 miles (280 km) northeast of Midway at first light on 5 June, where he could either attack any surviving Japanese carriers, protect Midway from an invasion, or pursue the fleeing enemy, as the situation required.
 His carriers had 65 Dauntlesses, 54 Wildcats, and three Devastators still operational, a force much reduced from the previous day but still formidable.
 However, at 0300 word came that Midway had been shelled by a submarine (I-168) and at 0217 submarine Tambor reported a number of surface ships 90 miles (145 km) west of Midway.
 Spruance was warned that Midway was about to be invaded, and he raced southwest to disrupt the landings.
 Midway prepared to launch 10 Catalinas and eight B-17s at first light to find and attack the force to the west, and English ordered his submarines to close on Midway and attack the invasion force.